 It is known that in May his family received a message from the War Department.

 “Dear Mrs. C. Robinette:

-“According to War Department records, you have been designated as the emergency addressee if Technician Fourth Grade John E. Robinette, 35,001,446, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee if Private John E. Robinette, 35,001,446, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.

 “The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
 It is to be hoped that the Japanese Government will communicate a list of prisoners of war at an early date.
 At that time you will be notified by this office in the event that his name is contained in the list of prisoners of war.
 In the case of persons known to have been present in the Philippines and who are not reported to be prisoners of war by the Japanese Government, the War Department will continue to carry them as “missing in action” in the absence of information to the contrary, until twelve months have expired.
 At the expiration of twelve months and in the absence of other information the War Department is authorized to make a final determination.